 The autoselect command sequence allows the host system to access the manufacturer and devices codes, and determine whether or not a sector is protected.
-Table 9 shows the address and data requirements.
-This method is an alternative to that shown in Table 4, which is intended for PROM programmers and requires V{ID} on address bit A9.
+The Command Definitions table shows the address and data requirements.
+This method is an alternative to that shown in the Autoselect Codes (High Voltage Method) table, which is intended for PROM programmers and requires V{ID} on address bit A9.